Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   alignment can work with any reference or custom genomes.
 Both DNA- and RNA-targeting nucleases are supported.

+- [crisprBwa](/packages/crisprBwa) Provides a user-friendly interface
+  to map on-targets and off-targets of CRISPR gRNA spacer sequences using bwa.
+The alignment is fast, and can be performed using either commonly-used or custom CRISPR nucleases.
+The alignment can work with any reference or custom genomes.
+Currently not supported on Windows machines.

 - [crisprScore](/packages/crisprScore) Provides R wrappers of several on-target and off-target scoring methods for CRISPR guide RNAs (gRNAs).
 The following nucleases are supported: SpCas9, AsCas12a,